facebook/buck2/README.md

 Build uses prebuilt `protoc` binary from [protoc-bin-vendored](https://crates.io/crates/protoc-bin-vendored) crate.
-If these binaries to do not work on your machine (for example, when building for NixOS), path to `protoc` binary and protobuf include path can be specified via `BUCK2_BUILD_PROTOC` and `BUCK2_BUILD_PROTOC_INCLUDE` environment variables.
+If these binaries do not work on your machine (for example, when building for NixOS), path to `protoc` binary and protobuf include path can be specified via `BUCK2_BUILD_PROTOC` and `BUCK2_BUILD_PROTOC_INCLUDE` environment variables.